dontdude/Authentication-and-Security/README.md

 # Authentication-and-Security

-Implementing user authentication using Session ID and Cookies.
+Implementing user authentication using Google OAuth, Session ID and Cookies.
 The password is encrypted using Salting + hashing.